 - A good quality backpack and day bag are a great investment.

-- Sometimes it is better to take items with you (sunscreen, medications) and be prepared, rather than try to pick them up along the way.
+- Sometimes it is better to take certain items with you (sunscreen, medications) and be prepared, rather than try to pick them up along the way.

 Central America Packing Tips